 Of the countless team building exercises that can help improve the dynamics of your team, one of my favorites involves each team member sharing personal pictures with the group.
 The exercise is great in almost any setting, but is especially well-suited for teams who only meet virtually or are just starting out.

-The set-up of the activity is simple: ask each member of the team to provide 3 photos that represent who they are.
+The setup of the team building activity is simple: ask each member of the team to provide 3 photos that represent who they are.
 Then when sharing the photos, the person can describe a little about themselves and also answer any questions people might have.